-In 1991, The European Economic Community (now the EU), with the encouragement of animal activists, adopted a trade regulation banning fur imports from countries using "inhumane traps" or that failed to adopt internationally accepted humane trapping standards.
-Canada, Russia, and the EU subsequently signed an agreement, the Agreement on International Humane Trapping Standards (AIHTS), to formalize the standards and to phase out non-conforming traps.
+In 1991, The European Economic Community (now the EU), with the encouragement of animal activists, adopted a trade regulation ("Wild Fur Regulation") banning fur imports from countries using "inhumane traps" or that failed to adopt internationally accepted humane trapping standards.
+Canada, Russia, and the EU subsequently signed an agreement referred to as the Agreement on International Humane Trapping Standards (AIHTS), to formalize the standards and to phase out non-conforming traps.
 The AIHTS became effective in July 2008, following its ratification by Russia.
 Canada began implementing their commitments soon after signing the AIHTS in 1997.

-The U.S., while a full party in the negotiations, did not sign the AIHTS because primary authorities for management of resident wildlife rest with the individual States and tribes, not with the Federal Government.
-The U.S. negotiation strategy was based on the existing AFWA initiative to develop best management practices to improve animal welfare in U.S. trapping programs, building on existing state agency efforts.
+The U.S., while a full party in the negotiations, did not sign the AIHTS because primary authorities for management of resident wildlife rest with the individual States and tribes, not with the federal government.
+The U.S. negotiation strategy was based on the existing AFWA initiative to develop BMPs to improve animal welfare in U.S. trapping programs, which built upon existing state agency efforts.
 This proactive approach was successful in avoiding the threatened EU trade ban.
-In December 1997, with the EU regulation about to come into force, the U.S. and the EU developed a non-binding understanding, memorialized as an "Agreed Minute" referencing the standards in the AIHTS, and noting similar standards on methods for testing traps subsequently certified by ISO2.
+In December 1997, with the EU Wild Fur Regulation about to come into force, the U.S. and the EU developed a non-binding understanding, memorialized as an "Agreed Minute."
+The Agreed Minute referenced the standards in the AIHTS, and noted similar standards on methods for testing traps subsequently certified by ISO2.

 In brief, the Agreed Minute recognized the fact that the competent authorities (the States) were developing BMPs for animal traps.
-A related "side letter" (Appendix II) further committed to phase out two specific trapping methods related to muskrat and weasel trapping, and to phase out use of conventional foothold traps for all species.
+A related "side letter" (Appendix II) further committed to phase out two specific trapping methods related to muskrat and weasel trapping, and to phase out the use of conventional foothold traps for all species.
 A summary of our commitments was outlined by Mr. Paul Lenzini, Esq., AFWA's former Counsel to State Fish and Wildlife Directors via an internal memorandum from May 11, 1998 (Appendix III).
-The U.S. Government conveyed the plans and existing programs of state wildlife agencies and our good-faith intent to encourage and support the study, research, testing, and monitoring of the use and application of humane traps for 23 species of furbearing mammals.
+The U.S. conveyed the plans and existing programs of state wildlife agencies and our good-faith intent to encourage and support the study, research, testing, and monitoring of the use and application of humane traps for 23 species of furbearing mammals.
 As documented in annual meetings held with the EU and the other parties, the U.S. has faithfully fulfilled these commitments.